About nanoPASS

 Goal

-nanoPASS will develop and validate a technology for resource efficient animal free prediction of nanomaterial induced long-term adverse outcomes and demonstrate its applicability in regulatory and industrial setting.
+nanoPASS will develop and validate a technology for resource efficient animal free prediction of nanomaterial and advanced material induced long-term adverse outcomes and demonstrate its applicability in regulatory and industrial setting.

 Objectives